The Sims 2: Pets: Game Boy Advance and Nintendo DS versions

 The versions of Pets for the Game Boy Advance and Nintendo DS are more structured than on other platforms.
 The DS version is premised on playing as a veterinarian running an animal hospital, while the GBA version incorporates role-playing game elements.

 The DS version of Pets, on account of its premise, has a more direct focus on animal care than other entries.
 While caring for a Sim and their own pet, the player treats a steady flow of cats and dogs with any one of five diseases.
 The interactions available are limited compared to the PC game.
 The game includes both cats and dogs, but their behavior and interaction work the same; Craig Harris, reviewing for IGN, complained that cats "roll over and beg, and fetch a ball with the same animation sequences as the dogs".
 Pet training is also possible, using a rhythm game-like mechanic where the player completes patterns on-screen to train a trick.
 The GBA version is loosely structured around training a pet and competing against non-player characters.
 As Sims earn money, they can buy "trick scrolls" that allow teaching a pet a new trick.
 The game as a whole is based primarily around formal minigames, including pet walking, training, and competitions.

 Soundtrack

 The background music for The Sims 2: Pets was composed by Mark Mothersbaugh.
 As with previous expansion packs, diegetic music was contributed by musicians covering their previous songs in Simlish, the constructed language spoken in-game.
 The pop rock duo Aly & AJ were one of the first acts announced to appear on the soundtrack; they stated they were "huge fans" of the series and enthused by the opportunity to participate.
 Other acts featuring on the soundtrack were the Flaming Lips, Brazil (band), the Pussycat Dolls, Hot Chip, Cut Copy, Saving Jane, Skye Sweetnam, and Ralph Myerz and the Jack Herren Band.
 Stuart Bishop, reviewing the PC version for Computer and Video Games, disparaged the soundtrack and its "mindless inclusion of Simlish covers of Pussycat Dolls songs", positing that Simlish versions of the band's lyrics were an improvement on the real ones.

 Reception and legacy

 PC version

-Let me tell you, nothing can prepare you for the sight of your wife flirting with Jesus while your dead dog watches approvingly.
-Jesus is trying to steal my family.